 An advantage of FHA loans is the US government allows the home seller to pay some of your closing costs, if they agree to do so.
 They can pay up to 6% of the sales price in most situations.
 This can be important in a buyer’s market, or where the seller needs to unload the home fast and is willing to pay some of your closing costs to get the deal done.
 (FHAHandbook.com)

-As noted above, if you pay discount points to lower your mortgage rate, you will have higher closing costs for your FHA loan.
+As noted above, if you pay discount points to lower your mortgage rate, you will have higher closing costs for your FHA mortgage.
 But, you will reduce the interest that you pay over the years, so it can work in your favor.
 One discount point is 1% of the loan amount.
-So, if you have a purchase price of $200,000, paying 1 point at closing would mean $2000 more in closing costs.
+So, if you have a purchase price of $200,000, paying 1 point at closing would mean $2,000 more in closing costs.
+Learn more about the cost of FHA loans.

 FHA allows you to get your entire down payment from a friend or family member.
 It is possible in some cases to effectively have a loan with no down payment with FHA, if you can get the funds through a gift.